 - When the bus approaches, check the number located above the windshield and at the top left of the entry door.
 Once you've determined this is the bus you want, motion so the bus operator will be sure to see you.

-- Board the bus through the front door with your exact fare or GO Card ready.
+- Board the bus through the front door with your exact fare or Flamingo card ready.

 - All buses are equipped with wheelchair lifts and most have kneeling devices; tell the Bus Operator if you need to use either feature.